Choosing The Best LED Grow Light For Marijuana (Or Other Plants) In 2018

 Best Value Under $500

-The SolarFlare 220 series from California Lightworks (pictured above) is the best sub $500 value.
-It comes in three versions: Full Cycle, Veg Master and Bloom Booster.
-All three cost $465 and have a 5-band spectrum that is specifically tailored for each version's purpose.
+The SolarSystem 275 series from California Lightworks (pictured above) is the best sub $500 value.
+It comes in two versions: Full Cycle and Veg.
+Both cost $489 and feature extremely high-quality OSRAM SSL LEDs.

 The Advance Spectrum MAX 360 (pictured above) gives you the most power per dollar spent in this price range.
 It runs at 216 watts and costs $497.